CDs vs Savings Accounts Compared

 How Does a CD Work?

-Here’s how a certificate of deposit works: You agree that you will leave the money in the account for a set period of time such as six months or three years.
-In exchange for locking up your funds in the account for that extended period of time, the bank issuing the CD will pay out a certain amount of interest.
+• When you open a CD, you typically commit to leaving the money in the account for a set period of time such as six months or three years.
+In exchange for locking up your funds in this way, the bank issuing the CD will pay out a certain amount of interest.

-What Is a Savings Account?
+What Is an HYSA Savings Account?

-A savings account, which you can open at a bank, credit union, or other financial institution, is a place where you can save money without locking it away for an extended period of time.
-A savings account is a good fit for money you want to protect and grow while still being able to access it — say, for an emergency fund or a down payment for a car you plan to buy in the next few months.
+• A savings account is a good fit for money you want to protect and grow while still being able to access it — say, for an emergency fund or a down payment for a car you plan to buy in the coming months.

-How Does a Savings Account Work?
+How Does an HYSA Savings Account Work?

 Someone might put money in savings to:

-• Keep their money safe
+• Keep their money safe vs. having cash at home

-If you’ve ever thought of a CD and a savings account being the same thing, there’s a good reason why: There are a few similarities between them.
+If you’ve ever thought of a CD and a savings account being almost the same thing, there’s a good reason why: There are a few similarities between them.

 1. Insured